Moral Mazes in the Era of LLMs: Methods

-Beyond LLM-driven pass rates and preferences, we characterize emails with human-interpretable descriptors.
-We annotate emails with Gemini 3 Flash on ``tact, empathy, and formality.''
-Tact refers to \textit{what} an email says to navigate a social situation: whether it communicates the message without over-communicating or mentioning things that can result in future pitfalls.
-For example, in scenario 1, when declining the private office request, tactful emails focus on the appeal of the open office plan, while less tactful ones attempt to accomodate with superficial perks like noise-canceling headphones.
-Since tact is context-dependent, we define tact for each scenario and label emails with scores on a Likert scale of 1 to 7.
-To establish a baseline ``naive'' descriptor, we also label emails with ``politeness,'' which is more context-independent and thus warrants the same definition across scenarios.
-We label each paragraph for tact, and average the scores for an email's score.
-Note that a more tactful email is not always better because some models might prefer a more direct message.
-Full definitions of tact can be found in Appendix~\ref{appendix:emergent_tact}, Tables~\ref{tab:tactfulness_lvl_1_def}--\ref{tab:tactfulness_lvl_5_def}.
-While tact captures the \textit{communication strategies}, empathy and formality describe an email's \textit{tone}.
+\paragraph{Metrics to charaterize emails.} Beyond pass rates, to understand the stylistic and strategic differences between human and LLM emails, we annotate emails with Gemini 3 Flash on empathy, formality, and tact.
 Empathy refers to how much an email attempts to understand and help the recipient with their concern.
 Formality refers to whether an email's tone is casual or corporate.
-As with tact, we used Gemini 3 Flash to annotate paragraphs on Likert scales of 1 to 7 and average the scores.
+While empathy and formality describe an email's \textit{tone}, tact captures the \textit{communication strategies}, referring to \textit{what} an email says to navigate a social situation: whether it delivers the message without over-communicating, which can lead to future pitfalls.
+For example, in scenario 1, when declining the private office request, tactful emails focus on the appeal of the open office plan, while less tactful ones attempt to accomodate with more superficial perks like noise-canceling headphones.
+Since tact is context-dependent, we tailor its definition to each scenario (full definitions in Appendix~\ref{appendix:emergent_tact}, Tables~\ref{tab:tactfulness_lvl_1_def}--\ref{tab:tactfulness_lvl_5_def}).
+For all three descriptors, we use Gemini 3 Flash to annotate each paragraph on a Likert scale of 1 to 7 and average the scores per email.